sgoudelis/mybitbank/README.md

 ### Security concerns

-1. When seting up, consider using a different account to running your xxxcoinds.
+1. When seting up, consider using a different account to run your xxxcoinds.
 Using your desktop account to run bitcoind may not be wise.
 2. Adding passphrases in wallets is highly advised.
 Mybitbank supports passphrases.
 3. Avoid using the built-in web server provided by Django for production environments.
 Please see in the apache/ folder for sample configs to setup mybitbank on Apache.
 4. Setup your Apache deployment with SSL/HTTPS.
 Mybitbank will complain if it detects that you are not over SSL/HTTPS.